-- Provides a total of \$37.6 billion in school aid, a \$1.7 billion increase over last year's levels. - This includes a \$1.4 billion increase in Foundation Aid. - Provides \$160 million to implement universal free breakfast and lunch for all students in public, private, and charter schools participating in the federal school lunch program. - Bans the use of internet-enabled devices (e.g., smart phones, smart watches) during school hours by students, with \$13.5 million for implementation. - Schools must submit plans for compliance, effective for the 2025-2026 school year. - CSEA successfully secured language to require school districts to consult with unions when developing these policies. - Continues to waive the retirement earnings cap for employees of school districts and Board of Cooperate Educational Services (BOCES) for 2 years. - Allows school districts to delay the implementation of the zero-emission school bus mandate for up to four years. - Authorizes a school district monitor for the Mt.
-Vernon City School District.
+- Provides a total of \$37.6 billion in school aid, a \$1.7 billion increase over last year's levels - Provides \$160 million to implement universal free breakfast and lunch for all students in public, private, and charter schools participating in the federal school lunch program. - Bans the use of internet-enabled devices (e.g., smart phones, smart watches) during school hours by students, with \$13.5 million for implementation. - o Schools must submit plans for compliance, effective for the 2025-2026 school year. - CSEA successfully secured language to require school districts to consult with unions when developing these policies. - Continues to waive the retirement earnings cap for employees of school districts and Board of Cooperate Educational Services (BOCES) for 2 years. - Allows school districts to delay the implementation of the zero-emission school bus mandate for up to four years.